jorjiemw/portfolio/Pitching_Mechanics/README.md

-# Pitching Mechanics — Rotational Kinematic Sequence ⚾
 # Kinetic Chain Contributions to Pitch Velocity in Baseball Pitching

 ## Overview

-This project analyzes how different components of the kinetic chain contribute to pitch velocity using Driveline's open-source biomechanics data.
-The goal is to identify which biomechanical factors most strongly influence performance and how these relationships differ across playing levels.
+This project analyzes how different components of the kinetic chain contribute to pitch velocity using open-source biomechanics data.
+The goal is to quantify which biomechanical factors are most strongly associated with performance and examine how these relationships vary across playing levels.

-The analysis integrates:
+The analysis focuses on:
 - Force production (ground reaction forces)
 - Energy transfer through the body
 - Segmental angular velocities

 ---